jsanli/CSE111/README.md

 # CSE111
 Projects done for UCSC's Advanced Programming Projects.
-Much of the work done for these projects is cumulative, hence why on my website there is only one link to lead you to the entirety of the repository.
-The majority of the programs handle multithreading, allocating to different cores, and server client architecture on a UCSC teaching server.
+Contains various assignments revolving around, the use of different programming languages, testing if the bounds of a shapes are completely contained by the bounds of another shape, and the useage of cores; multithreading; and client/server architecture